vilbur/MAXSCRIPT-UI-framework/README.md

 KNOWING ISSUES:
-	Contentloader has bug with loading file into menu if fiule is named: "Menus.mcr"
+	Contentloader has bug with loading file into menu if file is named: "Menus.mcr"